 Five days before her death, Sarada Devi said to a sad disciple, why do you want to be afraid?
 You have seen Sri Ramakrishna… “I tell you one thing.
 If you want peace of mind, do not find fault with others.
 Rather learn to see your own faults.
 Learn to make the whole world your own.
 No one is a stranger, my child; this whole world is your own“, This is not only the last advice of the Holy Mother to mankind but also the essence of her own life.

-Under the strain of intense physical work, selflessness, and repeated attacks of malaria, her health deteriorated in the last years of her life, leaving this world on July 21, 1920.
+A long stillness of prayer ended on July 21, 1920.
+Under the strain of intense physical work, selflessness, and repeated attacks of malaria, her health deteriorated in the last years of her life.
 Her body was taken across the Ganges to the Belur Monastery and burned in a sandalwood camp.
 Now on the same site, a marble temple has been built to house the sacred ashes of Sarada Devi.

 Teachings of Sri Sarada Devi